jiangj-physchem/Atif/README.md

 * flexible and semiflexible uncharged/charged polymers (polyelectrolytes)
 * block uncharged/charged polymers and sequential uncharged/charged polymers

 Currently, this theoretical tool is only for open systems (Grand-canonical ensemble).
 Howerver, it is very easy to make use of this tool to study issues in a closed system (canonical ensemble) with little changes (please directly contact [the developer](https://github.com/jiangj-physchem) if necessary).
-In addition, the current version can only study the inhomogeneous properties near a **planar surface**.
+In addition, this current version can be only used to study the inhomogeneous properties near a **planar surface**.

 In the future, we would also like to involve **spherical** and **cylindrical interfaces**.